eating disorder therapy +

 As both an eating disorder specialist and a human being who has recovered from an eating disorder, I am intimately familiar with how all-consuming thoughts about your appearance can be.
 I get it on a level I don’t think you could if you hadn’t lived through it yourself.
 If you are struggling with an eating disorder, it might be difficult to believe standing where you are now, but full recovery is 100% possible and will be the end goal in our work together.

 Focusing so much on food and appearance can serve as a placeholder for other unmet needs.
 In our work together, I want to empower you to shape your own path in recovery to become the best version of yourself.
-We’ll seek to make connections to understand what might have led to having an unhealthy relationship with food and your body, and we’ll take steps to help you get your needs met and heal your relationship with not only food and your body, but with yourself.
+We’ll seek to understand what might have led to having an unhealthy relationship with food and your body, and we’ll take steps to help you get your needs met and heal your relationship with not only food and your body, but with yourself.

 I approach therapy for eating disorders and body image through a weight-inclusive, HAES-informed, anti-diet lens.
 I believe all of your experiences related to gender, sexuality, race, culture, trauma, size, disability, and class have shaped how you might feel in your body.
 Therapy provides a supportive space to help you honor and process your experiences while learning to deconstruct and let go of beliefs that may no longer serve you.